Mother drowned her 2 children before hanging herself

 Police said that after returning from work, Diaz-Nunez's husband discovered that his 32-year-old wife had killed their 4-year-old boy and 21-month-old girl in a bathtub.

-Officers found Vera Lucia Diaz-Nunez lying in an adjacent bedroom on the floor after she was cut down and laid on the floor by her husband.
+Officers found Vera Lucia Diaz-Nunez lying in an adjacent bedroom on the floor after she was cut down and laid on the floor.

 The Reedley Police Department said their investigation revealed through interviews that Vera Lucia Diaz-Nunez had been suffering recently from depression.